Moving between screens

 }

-Let's suppose that we actually want to add another details screen.
-This is pretty common in cases where you pass in some unique data to each route (more on that later when we talk about params!).
-To do this, we can change navigate to push.
-This allows us to express the intent to add another route regardless of the existing navigation history.
+Let's say we actually want to add another Details screen.
+This is common when you pass unique data to each route (more on that when we talk about params!).
+To do this, use push instead of navigate.
+This adds another route regardless of the existing navigation history:

 <Button onPress={() => navigation.push('Details')}>